nerdyman/macos-pet-peeves/README.md

 - App store is mostly useless - doesn't have basic apps like Google Chrome and Firefox
 - No built in package manager
-    - Need to use third party package managers or go to individual websites to manually download apps likes it's 1999
+    - Need go to individual websites to manually download apps like it's 1999 or use third party package managers
+- Cumbersome to launch GUI apps from the command line

 ## Hardware Support